 Pork Antitrust Litigation

-On June 29, 2018, the antitrust team at Lockridge Grindal Nauen filed the first direct purchaser plaintiff antitrust class action on behalf of our client alleging anticompetitive conduct by pork producers.
-Our client and the class we intend to represent are direct purchasers of pork from 8 Defendants.
+This case began on June 29, 2018, when the antitrust team at Lockridge Grindal Nauen filed the first direct purchaser plaintiff antitrust class action on behalf of our client alleging anticompetitive conduct by pork producers.
+Our client and the class we intend to represent are direct purchasers of pork from 8 defendants.
+On September 26, 2018, the Court appointed Lockridge Grindal Nauen and Pearson Simon Warshaw as lead counsel for the direct purchaser plaintiffs.

 Plaintiffs allege that beginning in 2009, pork producers coordinated their efforts to artificially reduce the supply of pork for sale in the United States, knowing that those supply reductions would increase prices.
 Defendants coordinated their supply reductions by sharing confidential production information with one another through Agri Stats, an information sharing service.
 As a result, since 2009 pork prices have been artificially inflated.